cheredia19/ookla-speedtest-global-index-insights/README.md

   yAxis="min_mbps"
 />

-As seen above, mobile speed in the areas is similar, except in North America and Oceania, where it's faster.
+As seen above, mobile speed in the areas was similar, except in North America and Oceania.

-These countries hold the fastest mobile internet in their regions:
+These countries held the fastest mobile internet in their regions:

 - Australia and New Zealand: **Australia** (97,86 Mbps).
 - Caribbean: **Dominican Republic** (32,99 Mbps).